1000 Fort Duquesne Blvd, Pittsburgh, PA 15222

 - Meaningfully connect your proposal to the POD Network’s mission and values; connections to the conference theme are also encouraged, but not required.

-- Where appropriate, integrate critical reflection related to diversity.
+- Where appropriate, integrate critical reflection related to diversity and accessibility.

 - References (no more than 150 words): Strong proposals cite canonical and current literature or scholarly online sources.
 You do not need to remove your name if you authored a reference; however, if you refer to the text in the description above, do not state that you are the author.